dataprofessor/streamlit-for-datascience/lesson-2.md

 `Scikit-learn` | Machine learning | Model / iNterpret

 These toolkits provide ready-to-use functions that can be readily harnessed to retrieve, prepare, visualize and analyze data.
 Without such toolkits we would have to implement our own custom functions to do the same tasks.

+## Hardware for Data Science

+In addition to the above mentioned toolkits, let's take a look at the hardware that these toolkits would run on.

 ## 3. NumPy